 What We Do

-We support a strong national network:
+We support a dynamic NATIONAL NETWORK

-- We provide leadership and support for a dynamic national network of children’s trust and prevention funds who are catalysts for positive changes in systems, policies and practices in their states to promote well-being for children, families and communities.
+The Alliance provides leadership and support for a dynamic national network of children’s trust and prevention funds who are catalysts for positive changes in systems, policies and practices in their states to promote well-being for children, families and communities.

-We are a PREVENTION HUB, providing critical content to a broad audience:
+We are a PREVENTION HUB providing critical content to a broad audience

-- The Alliance provides trainings, publications and other supports to ensure broad audiences understand the role each of us can play in strengthening families and communities and preventing child abuse and neglect.
+The Alliance provides trainings, publications and other supports to ensure broad audiences understand the role each of us can play in strengthening families and communities and preventing child abuse and neglect.

-- We offer multiple training opportunities to educate professionals, policymakers, community members and parents.
+We offer multiple training opportunities to educate professionals, policymakers, community members and parents.
 Our national network of more than 1,000 certified trainers uses the Alliance’s curriculum to equip front-line practitioners with a strengths-based approach to build protective factors.
 Our groundbreaking approach about child neglect prevention has increased understanding that communities and society can neglect children and families and provided much-needed tools that allow us all to take action to promote well-being throughout the social ecology.

 The Alliance promotes and supports strong partnerships with parents through meaningful roles, structures and ongoing partnerships.